vmware/versatile-data-kit/CONTRIBUTING.md

 **Note**: Use forks only for examples and documentation contributions.
   Currently, we accept contributions from forks only for examples and documentation changes until PR [854](https://github.com/vmware/versatile-data-kit/issues/854) is fixed.
 Until then, please request write privileges and create a branch in the main repository.

-# Setting up IDE and Testing Locally
+# IDE and Testing Locally
+There is no global IDE and testing setup because each plugin and project has its own development and setup guide.
+You can find these in the CONTRIBUTING.md for each project.

 Follow the guides on how to setup IDE, build, test, run, and release - for [vdk-core](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-core/CONTRIBUTING.md#local-build) and [vdk-control-cli](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-control-cli/CONTRIBUTING.md#build)

+Here you can find a guide to [Setting up GPG key for signing commits](https://github.com/vmware/versatile-data-kit/wiki/Dev-How-tos#setting-up-gpg-key-for-signing-commits)

 # Testing
 Follow the guide on [GitLab CI/CD](https://github.com/vmware/versatile-data-kit/wiki/Gitlab-CICD)